 As terrible as it may sound, the risks mentioned above are nothing compared to what hackers can do with the information obtained from your IP address.
 That is because, unlike your run-of-the-mill cybercriminals, hackers have access to more sophisticated tools and techniques to leverage with your IP address.

-Here are just a few notable examples of what a hacker can do with an IP address:
+What a hacker can do with an IP address?

 Distributed Denial of Service (DDoS) Attacks

 Hackers can use your IP address to launch DDoS attacks against your network.
 These attacks involve overwhelming your network with excessive traffic, causing your internet connection to slow down or become completely inaccessible.

 To cite a specific example, consider the Mirai botnet attack which took down more than 175,000 websites in 2016 and caused a significant drop in Internet connectivity in the eastern United States.
 It accomplished this by infecting more than 600,000 IoT (Internet of Things) devices and turning them into zombie machines, each one sending out traffic to overwhelm the target network.

 IoT devices can be anything from cameras to routers, and all of them have IP addresses.
 It’s one of the many reasons why it is important to protect your IP address from falling into the wrong hands.